Drug Policy Alliance

-The Drug Policy Alliance (DPA) is a New York City–based nonprofit organization that seeks to advance policies that “reduce the harms of both drug use and drug prohibition, and to promote the sovereignty of individuals over their minds and bodies” The organization prioritizes reducing the role of criminalization in drug policy, advocating for the legal regulation of marijuana, and promoting health-centered drug policies.
-DPA has been led by executive director Kassandra Frederique since September 2020.
+The Drug Policy Alliance (DPA) is a New York City–based nonprofit organization that seeks to advance policies that "reduce the harms of both drug use and drug prohibition, and to promote the sovereignty of individuals over their minds and bodies".
+The organization prioritizes reducing the role of criminalization in drug policy, advocating for the legal regulation of marijuana, and promoting health-centered drug policies.

-Overview
+History

 The Drug Policy Alliance was formed when the Drug Policy Foundation and the Lindesmith Center merged in July 2000.
-Lindesmith Center founder Ethan Nadelmann served as its first Executive Director.
+Lindesmith Center founder.
+Ethan Nadelmann served as its first Executive Director.
+From October 2017, it was led by Maria McFarland Sánchez-Moreno.
+Since September 2020, it has been led by executive director Kassandra Frederique.

-Broadcast journalist Walter Cronkite spoke out against the War on Drugs in support of the Drug Policy Alliance.
-He appeared in advertisements on behalf of the organization and wrote a fundraising letter, which was also published in The Huffington Post.

-In the letter, Cronkite wrote: "Today, our nation is fighting two wars: one abroad and one at home.
-While the war in Iraq is in the headlines, the other war is still being fought on our own streets.
-Its casualties are the wasted lives of our own citizens.
-I am speaking of the war on drugs.
-And I cannot help but wonder how many more lives, and how much more money, will be wasted before another Robert McNamara admits what is plain for all to see: the war on drugs is a failure."

 Main issues

-Cannabis

-DPA believes that cannabis should be legalized and regulated for adult use and for medicinal purposes.
-DPA believes marijuana should be removed from the criminal legal system and regulated responsibly with equity, social justice, and community reinvestment at the core.

 Drug war

-DPA believes that the War on Drugs in America has failed.
+DPA believes that the War on drugs in America has failed.
 They present the argument that the United States has spent billions of dollars on making the country drug-free, but many illicit drugs, such as heroin, cocaine, methamphetamine and many others, are more potent and prevalent than ever before.

-Overdose

-DPA believes the growing numbers of deaths due to drug overdose should be dealt with as a medical rather than a criminal issue.
-They present drug decriminalization, methadone and buprenorphine access, naloxone access, overdose prevention centers, drug checking, and Good Samaritan laws as their solutions.

-Parents, teens, and drugs

-DPA believes that young people need access to credible information regarding decisions and information on drugs.
-They believe that open and honest dialogue is the key, and with this idea started the Safety First Project.

-Health approaches

-DPA believes that drug use should be treated as a health issue instead of a criminal issue and advocates for harm reduction and drug decriminalization.

-Law

-DPA believes that many of the arrests for drug possession conflict with the constitutional rights of Americans.
-DPA has also provided funding for Flex Your Rights, a nonprofit organization that educates the public about their constitutional rights during police encounters.